revam/node-git-monorepo/README.md

 import http from "http";
 import HttpStatus from "http-status";
-import { ServiceType, Service } from "git-service";
+import { RequestType, Service } from "git-service";
 import { createDriver, createDriverCache } from "git-service-basic-drivers";

 let counter = 0;